Hello, world

 We didn't know it at the time, but we were building something.

-Think about that for a second.
 We taught machines to talk by talking to each other through them.
 The web wasn't just a communication network.
 It was a classroom, and the machines were taking notes the whole time.

 This is our hello world

 Saying hello.
-Seeing if the world hears us.
+Seeing if anyone hears them.

 Do you hear us?